OfficialDiLi/OfficialDiLi/README.md

 🎓 **Aspiring Computer Scientist** | 🌐 **AI Enthusiast** | 🚀 **Future AI Full-Stack Engineer** | 🇳🇬 Proud Nigerian

 Welcome to my tech corner!
 I'm Yahaya, a passionate College student taking bold steps into the tech world.
-With big dreams and a relentless curiosity, I'm on a journey to master web development, explore cloud computing, dive into AI, and ultimately embrace data science.
+With big dreams and a relentless curiosity, I'm on a journey to master frontend development, dive into AI/ML, explore cloud computing  and ultimately embrace data science.

 ---

 ## 🌟 About Me
 - 🌍 **Tribe:** Hausa
-- 💻 **Current Focus:** Web development (HTML, CSS, and more!)
+- 💻 **Current Focus:** Frontend development (HTML, CSS, JS and more!)
 - 🔎 **Curious About:** Backend workings, AI data feeding, and database magic.
 - 📖 **Learning Journey:** From Python basics to Django projects, Docker concepts, and now Streamlit for interactive data apps.
 - 💡 **Tech Goals:**
   1. Build a solid foundation in Software development.
   2. Transition to full-stack AI development.
-  3. Advance into Cloud Computing, Cybersecurity, and Data Science.
+  3. Advance into Cloud Computing, and Data Science.

 ---